Cached weights π

-Accelerate cold starts by caching your weights
+Accelerate cold starts and availability by prefetching and caching your weights.

-What is a “cold start”?
+What is a βcold startβ?

 In practice, this reduces the cold start for large models to just a few seconds.
 For example, Stable Diffusion XL can take a few minutes to boot up without caching.
 With caching, it takes just under 10 seconds.

-Enabling Caching for a Model
+Enabling Caching + Prefetching for a Model

 To enable caching, simply add model_cache

-to your config.yml
+to your config.yaml

 with a valid repo_id